SohamMody/Event-Detection-from-Dockless-Scooter-Trips-Austin/README.md

 The issue gets even more out-of-control when masses gather for an event.
 This had happened in Austin in 2018 during the SXSW festival when scooters became a fun and cheap way to travel to conference events.
 Thousands of scooters could be found in downtown Austin, many of them obstructed the sidewalks, roads, public and private spaces.
 Riders were mostly not wearing helmets, cruising at high speeds.
 Although the city did not announce that they had any issues with it, many residents complained.
 An issue of forecasting such events (and smaller ones) and tying scooter ridership arises.

-We try to answer the following questions in our research:
+We tried to answer the following questions in our research:
  ### Can significant social events in Austin be detected using dockless electric scooter data in a predictive manner?
 Can the demand for scooters be predicted during events like holiday, sporting events, and concerts?
 Can we come up with a model that incorporates exogenous variables such as location of trip’s origin and trip duration to make predictions?

 The main code has been divided into 3 parts for ease of understanding.